XiyuZhai97/VR-3DPaint/README.md

 SceneManager.LoadScene(SceneName);
 ```
 ### **Erase individual  brush strokes**
+You can undo the last brush stroke by swiping from Right to Left on the controller
 ## Navigation:
 * Scale, rotate, and move your sketch (or your position within the sketch).
 * Teleport to different locations within the sketch.